-This article will know about the types of carbohydrates, its effect on the body, and the link between the brain and carbohydrates.
+This article will know about the types of carbohydrates, their effect on the body, and the link between the brain and carbohydrates.

 Types of carbohydrates